nalbursinan/budgetSU/README.md

   While the app supports local data entry, an active internet connection is required to synchronize data with the Cloud Firestore database and authenticate users via Firebase Auth.

 * **Geofencing Accuracy:**
-  The distinction between "On-Campus" and "Off-Campus" transactions relies on the device's GPS accuracy, which may vary depending on signal strength and environment (e.g., indoors).
+  The distinction between "On-Campus" and "Off-Campus" transactions relies on the device's GPS accuracy, which may vary depending on signal strength and environment (e.g., indoors)